raine/tmux-bro/README.md

-1. **zoxide** (recommended): If you have [zoxide](https://github.com/ajeetdsouza/zoxide) installed, tmux-bro will use it to find your most frequently accessed directories.
+1. **zoxide** (recommended): If you have [zoxide](https://github.com/ajeetdsouza/zoxide) installed, tmux-bro will use it to find your accessed directories and feed them to fzf.
 This leverages your existing navigation habits without requiring additional configuration.

 2. **TMUX_BRO_PROJECTS_DIR** (fallback): If zoxide is not available, tmux-bro will look for projects in the directory specified by the